Secure Software Development Methodologies: A Multivocal Literature Review: Auxiliary Practices

-The authors of the methodology by Google~\cite{adkins2020building} focus on human behavior while preparing for and being in \textit{incident or disaster}.
-This strategy should involve (1) analysis of potential disasters, (2) establishing a response team, (3) creating a response plan, (4) configuring systems properly, (4) testing the procedures, and (5) receiving feedback.
-Next, these components of preparation for disaster are considered.
+The methodology by Google~\cite{adkins2020building} focuses on human behavior while preparing for and being in \textit{incident or disaster}.
+This strategy encompasses analyzing potential disasters, establishing response teams, creating response plans, configuring systems properly, testing procedures, and seeking feedback.
+These components of preparation for disaster are considered next.

-According to the methodology by Google~\cite{adkins2020building}, formalization of team structure, information management, and communication between the recovery team are vital components for \textit{recovering from the incident}.
+According to the methodology by Google~\cite{adkins2020building}, the formalization of team structure, information management, and communication between the recovery team are vital components for \textit{recovering from the incident}.
 The scope of recovery depends on the type of the attack.
-After recovering the system and ejecting the attacker, it is important to consider the impacts of the attack.
-This will help to improve incident handling.
-While analyzing the impact, the following questions may be considered (1) what are the main factors that contributed to the incident?
+After recovering the system and ejecting the attacker, organizations should consider the impacts of the attack.
+This will help improve incident handling.
+While analyzing the impact, the following questions may be useful to consider (1) what are the main factors that contributed to the incident?
 (2) how quickly was the incident detected?
 (3) how may the detection system be improved?

 To prevent total disruption of the system, organizations should conduct a disaster risk analysis.
-This analysis includes (1) human or technological resources required to respond to an incident, (2) disaster scenarios that may occur in the system, and (3) systems, which are disabled or disrupted, and can disable operations.
-When developing a response plan, organizations should create high-level procedures that define (1) the roles and responsibilities, (2) how the incident is reported to the incident response team, and (3) communications with external stakeholders, responders, and support teams.
-Organizations also should train engineers in response activities and provide feedback to prevent the same mistakes.
+This analysis includes the following steps: (1) identifying human or technological resources required to respond to an incident, (2) identifying potential disaster scenarios that may occur in the system, and (3) identifying systems that, if disabled or disrupted, can disable operations.
+When developing a response plan, organizations should create high-level procedures that define (1) the roles and responsibilities, (2) how incident are reported to the incident response team, and (3) communications with external stakeholders, responders, and support teams.
+Organizations should also train engineers in response activities and provide feedback to prevent the same mistakes.